johannesugb/johannesugb.github.io/_posts/2026-03-23-mesh-shaders-for-tessellation.md

 I am confident that performance can be optimized, but it is a rather dire starting point.
 Once again, the classical graphics pipeline with hardware tessellation provides strong out-of-the-box performance, whereas mesh shading requires explicit optimization efforts by graphics programmers to reach a competitive level.

-With the original hardware tessellation approach from our paper, parametric patches (quads) are submitted individually to graphics pipelines and subdivided with factors of up to 64×64.
+With the original hardware tessellation approach from our paper, parametric patches (quads) are submitted to graphics pipelines and subdivided with factors of up to 64×64.
 It requires an individual “payload” transferred between tessellation control and tessellation evaluation shaders, via patch data and varying data:

 ```glsl